svemyh/in-context-learning-vertexai/README.md

 This repository contains a setup for running training on Google Cloud Vertex AI with GPU acceleration.
 None of the original code has been modified.
 (Except for: train.py where model weights and training results are stored into a Google Cloud Storage bucket.)

+### Overall explanation of what makes this repo different from the original

+Original codebase is kept in the `src` directory, and as close to the original as possible.

+When training on Google Cloud's Vertex AI, the training python script needs to be containerized using Docker, stored in a Google Artifact Registry, and then ran on Vertex AI.
+Training results and model weights are stored in a Google Cloud Storage bucket.
+Logs are displayed through Weights & Biases (WandB).

+The included `example-run.sh` script handles the entire deployment process with a single command.

 # In-Context Learning

 This repository contains the code and models for the paper: